NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] Provide one DuctLeakageMeasurement element for any supply ducts and one for any return ducts.
   .. [#] Provide one or more Ducts elements for any supply ducts and one or more for any return ducts.
-  .. [#] If NumberofReturnRegisters not provided, defaults to one return register per conditioned floor per `ASHRAE Standard 152 <https://www.energy.gov/eere/buildings/downloads/ashrae-standard-152-spreadsheet>`_.
+  .. [#] If NumberofReturnRegisters not provided, defaults to one return register per conditioned floor per `ASHRAE Standard 152 <https://www.energy.gov/eere/buildings/downloads/ashrae-standard-152-spreadsheet>`_, rounded up to the nearest integer if needed.

 If there is supply or return duct leakage, additional information is entered in a ``DuctLeakageMeasurement``.